harikautilya/worden-apache-beam/Wanderer/Docs/application.md

 A `BookConfig` class will be developed to maintain the object creation of the book package.

+The rest of the features also follow a similar design, but have different interfaces.

 ### FireStore Source Design

 ### FireStore Sink Design